drunkeNNNN/Log4Matlab/README.md

       - Dynamic logging to memory
 	  - Table output format allows programmatic filtering of messages after runtime
    - Open interface for future extension
-- Filters
-   - Configurable for Loggers and Appenders
 - Regex filter
+   - Can be configured for Loggers and Appenders
-   - Open interface for future extension
+   - Open filter interface for future extension
 - 8 log levels
   Configurable for Loggers and Appenders